Who is Gina Haspel, Trump's new CIA head? 'Spymaster' with a torture past

 From 2003 to 2005, Haspel oversaw the top-secret CIA program where dozens of suspected terrorists were deprived of sleep, stuffed into coffins and had water forced down their throats, according to The New Yorker.

-While overseas, Haspel also ran a CIA "black site" — or secret prison — in Thailand.
+While overseas, Haspel ran a CIA "black site" — or secret prison — in Thailand.

 She also assisted with an order to destroy CIA waterboarding videos.
 The agency has said that decision was made by Jose Rodriguez, who was the head of the CIA’s clandestine service and Haspel's boss at the time.

-Note: CORRECTION (March 14, 2018, 5:09 p.m.
-ET): An earlier version of this article misstated the involvement of Gina Haspel, President Trump's choice to head the CIA, in the interrogations of suspected terrorist Abu Zubaydah.
-She was not present at his interrogations, according to current and former U.S. officials.
-(A description of her as present for the interrogations has been removed from the article.)